top of page

 One girl lost her ball whilst paling.
 (And yeah, I have no idea what that is.
 My best guess is it relates to paling fencing, maybe throwing the ball at the fence and catching it?)
 Anyway, she stuffed it and the ball went over the paling and towards a house and disappeared inside.
 Oh bugger.
 Well, she had lost her ball so there was only one thing for it, hang her.
 Seems legit.

-Now, fortunately for the lass, she had a beau and she sent him to seek out the ball.
-He, of course, obliged and so commences the most high-stakes game of "Can I have my ball back?" since you had to go ask your grumpy neighbour if you could retrieve your Frisbee after already bashing his car when rollerblading that morning.
-The young chap approached the house when an old woman appeared out of a ditch - which is not where you usually expect to find old women - so he is a bit startled.
-She told him that, if he wanted the ball, he had to sleep three nights in the house.
-This didn't seem like a particularly difficult request so he replied that he would and she then disappeared - probably cackling, there's usually cackling.
+Now, fortunately for the lass, she had a beau, and she sent him to seek out the ball.
+He, of course, obliged and so commences the most high-stakes game of "Can I have my ball back?" since you had to go ask your grumpy neighbour if you could retrieve your football after already bashing his car when rollerblading that morning.
+The young chap approached the house when an old woman appeared out of a ditch - which is not where you usually expect to find old women - so he is understandably a bit startled.
+She told him that if he wanted the ball back he would have to sleep in the house for 3 nights.
+This didn't seem like a particularly difficult request so he replied that he would, and she then disappeared - probably cackling, there's usually cackling.

-He searched the house but no ball so got into his pjs, ready to get night one ticked off.
-No sooner had his head hit the pillow did he hear strange noise from outside.
-Bogles, bloody bogles, and lots of them, making all kinds racket.
+He searched the house but found no ball, so got into his pjs ready to get the first night ticked off.
+No sooner had his head hit the pillow did he hear a strange noise from outside.
+Bogles, bloody bogles, and lots of them, making all kinds of racket.
 Then, he heard loud footsteps coming up the stairwell.
 He concealed himself and waited.
 In walked a giant, five times his height, who bent down to look out of the window at the bogles; as he did, the lad cut him in two - his torso falling through the window to land outside with the bogles.
 At which point, they say, "Oh hey master, say lad, can we have the other bit?"
 The lad sees no practical use for a pair of giant legs, and they add nothing to the decor, so he obliges and shoves them out the window too.
 It all goes quiet and he gets some rest.

 The second night, another giant appears but the boy is ready and chops him in half as soon as he enters the room.
 The legs keep walking, they walk straight into the fire and right up the chimney.
 He turns to the giant's upper body and says, "You might want to go catch up to them."
 The giant agrees and follows his legs into the fire and out of the chimney.